-At the Board meeting in July, Phillip Hardcastle was re-elected to serve as Chair and Alma Torres was re-elected as Vice Chair of the Employees' Retirement Board.
+Also, at the July board meeting, the annual elections for Chair and Vice Chair were held.
+Jonathan Lusk was re-elected as Chair and Donald Gross was re-elected as Vice Chair of the Fire & Police Retirement Board.

 CONTACT INFORMATION